chihebnabil/react-code-splitter/README.md

 ## Limitations

 - Props are detected using heuristics (may need manual adjustment)
 - Complex state/context may require manual updates
 - Event handlers passed as props work but may need refinement
+- Interactive mode processes one file at a time for better UX

 ## Advanced Usage